Expensive to ignore VAT in real estate transactions?

 In conclusion, ignoring the VAT implications of real estate transactions could be a costly business.

-Steve is a VAT Partner at Haines Watts, a leading provider of business advice and accounting services to owner-managers operating in the UK and abroad.
+Steve McCrindle is a VAT Partner at Haines Watts, a leading provider of business advice and accounting services to ownermanagers operating in the UK and abroad.
 It has more than 60 offices throughout the UK.
-He is also Vice Chair of the ITPG sub-division Indirect Taxes.
+He is also Global Chairperson of the GGI Indirect Taxes Practice Group.

 Haines Watts assists clients to navigate complex issues around tax planning and structuring, growth and expansion plans, with securing funding, succession management and harnessing opportunities.
 Our commercial focus and practical approach ensures we help our clients build profitable businesses and realise their ambitions.